Skip to main content

 • Counseling: case worker, social worker, student assistance counselor, therapist, digital advocate

-• Education (K-12): director, teacher, special education teacher, coach
+• Education (K-12): professor, program director, teacher, special education teacher, coach

 • Film/media: independent filmmaker, freelance journalist

-• Graduate school: law student, sociology and social work graduate student, master’s in international development: socioeconomic policies at the University of Manchester, Fulbright (France, Morocco), mortuary school, nursing school
+• Graduate school: law school, sociology and social work graduate programs, master’s in international development: M.S. in socioeconomic policies at the University of Manchester, Fulbright Awards (France, Morocco), medical school, nursing school, mortuary science, public health management/MBA, MFA film University of TX.

 • Law/legal: Juvenile probation officer, attorney, legal assistant, municipal judge